usdaud/algotradinglib.github.io/en/pedia/x/x-momentum_trading.md

 ### News-Based Momentum Trading

-Leveraging natural language processing (NLP) techniques, XMT can analyze news articles, press releases, and social media posts to gauge market sentiment.
+Leveraging [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) techniques, XMT can analyze news articles, press releases, and social media posts to gauge market sentiment.
 This qualitative data is then quantified and used to make trading decisions.

 ## Key Players in X-Momentum Trading